Annual Licensing Deadline for Existing Pet Owners: April 1

-- Owner Certification of vaccination (should be recorded by the Municipal Clerk)
+- Owner Certification of vaccination.
+(This should be recorded by the municipal clerk.)

 Breeders may request a breeding [or special] license.
 Animals must be held in a proper enclosure.
 A current rabies vaccination is also required for each dog or wolf-hybrid.
 Such licensed dogs or wolf-hybrids are exempt from other license fees and any town surcharge.
-However, each breeding license issued is subject to the $1.00 state fee for state rabies control programs.
-NOTE: Breeders of cats and ferrets may also apply for a breeding license for their operations.
+However, each breeding license issued is subject to the $1.00 State fee for the State Rabies Control Program.
+Note: Breeders of cats and ferrets may also apply for a breeding license for their operations.

 A pet dealer is any person (excluding pet shops, animal shelters, or rescue organizations) who sells or exchanges, or offers to sell or exchange cats, dogs, or wolf-hybrids, or any combination thereof, from three or more litters in any 12-month period.
 The permit must be displayed prominently on the premises where the cats, dogs, or wolf-hybrids are kept.
 Dealers are not exempt from other required license(s).